-Todd M. Rosenblum is a nonresident senior fellow in the Scowcroft Center for Strategy and Security.
-Todd’s focus for the Council is on emerging threats, domestic terrorism prevention, border security, national security strategy and decision-making, intelligence, cyber policy, nonproliferation, and comparative approaches toward homeland security.
-Todd brings a wealth of experience in national security policymaking, intelligence programs, oversight, and decision-making leadership.
+Todd M. Rosenblum is a nonresident senior fellow in the Scowcroft Center for Strategy and Security’s Scowcroft Strategy Initiative.
+His focus for the Council is on emerging threats, domestic terrorism prevention, border security, national security strategy and decision-making, intelligence, cyber policy, nonproliferation, and comparative approaches toward homeland security.
+Rosenblum brings a wealth of experience in national security policymaking, intelligence programs, oversight, and decision-making leadership.

 Rosenblum was the acting assistant secretary and principal deputy assistant secretary of defense for Homeland Defense and Americas’ Security Affairs from May 2011 to January 2015.
 He was the deputy under secretary of intelligence for plans, policy, and performance management, Department of Homeland Security, from February 2009 to May 2011.

 Prior to his service in the Obama Administration, Rosenblum was a professional staff member on the Senate Intelligence Committee from March 2005 to November 2008.
 Concurrently, and prior to joining the Committee, he served as the military legislative assistant and national security advisor to Senator Evan Bayh from January 2001 to November 2008.